The Art of War

 Hopes and Impediments: War and Strategies for Belonging

 Glenn A. Knoblock is an independent scholar and author of over twenty books.
-Knoblock has served as the main military contributor to Harvard and Oxford University's landmark African American National Biography, and he has also written for the Gilder Lehrman Institute of American History.
-His work documents a wide variety of subjects in New Hampshire and New England history, including African American history, historic cemeteries and grave markers, as well as covered bridges, the Kancamagus Highway, and New Hampshire's loon population.
+Knoblock has served as the principal military contributor to Harvard and Oxford University's landmark African American National Biography and has also written for the Gilder Lehrman Institute of American History.
+His work documents a wide variety of African American history at the New Hampshire, New England, and national level, including Strong and Brave Fellows, a book about New Hampshire's Black soldiers of the American Revolution; African American cemeteries and burial grounds of New England; Black Submariners in the U.S. Navy, 1940-1975; African American casualties and medal recipients in the Navy, Coast Guard, and Merchant Marine during World War II, and a children's book, Fighting For Freedom (written with his wife Teresa Knoblock), which recounts the true-life story of an enslaved African American who fought for his freedom in the American Revolution.
 He holds a B.A. in History from Bowling Green State University.

 Mack Scott (moderator) is a Visiting Assistant Professor of Slavery and Justice at Brown University.
-An historian and educator, he is member of the Narragansett Indian Tribe.
-His work focuses on the intersections of race and identity and employs agency as a lens through which to view and understand the voices, stories, and perspectives of traditionally marginalized peoples.
+A historian and educator, he is a member of the Narragansett Indian Tribe.
+His work focuses on the intersections of race and identity.
+It employs agency as a lens through which to view and understand traditionally marginalized peoples' voices, stories, and perspectives.
 He has published works illuminating the experiences of African American, Native American, and Latinx peoples.
-He is currently working on a project that traces the Narragansett nation from the pre-colonial to the modern era.
+He is working on a project that traces the Narragansett nation from pre-colonial to modern.

 SUNDAY, FEBRUARY 16